What Is Filecoin?

-The use of the token also allows the creation of a robust ecosystem that weaves these resources into a self-amending storage network available to anyone with internet access while replicating and dispersing content to detect and repair replica failures automatically.
+Using the token also allows the creation of a robust ecosystem that weaves these resources into a self-amending storage network available to anyone with internet access while replicating and dispersing content to detect and repair replica failures automatically.

 How Does Filecoin Work?